evanx/redex/test/case/webServer/README.md

 ### Example: static web server

-Say we accept an HTTP request from an Express server.
+We "import" an HTTP request from an Express server via the `httpImporter` processor:

-We configure an `httpImporter.`
 ```yaml
 description: Express webserver to import HTTP requests
 loggerLevel: debug